bala2101/skilltest/README.md

 ##Task 3

-Well in task 3, I am still learning some of the fraemworks that you had mentioned.
+Well in task 3, I am still learning some of the frameworks that you had mentioned.
 So I had just written in some basic PHP-MySQL.